Last Updated on: by

 - Separation of urine components and blood components in forensic and research laboratories

-- Aids in separation of proteins using purification techniques such as salting out, e.g. ammonium sulfate precipitation.
+- Aids in the separation of proteins using purification techniques such as salting out, e.g. ammonium sulfate precipitation.